OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 In case other public storage mechanisms (than the `SharedPreferences.Editor`) are used, the data needs to be validated the moment it is read from the storage mechanism.

 ## Testing Logs for Sensitive Data (MSTG-STORAGE-3)

-### Overview

-This test case focuses on identifying any sensitive application data within both system and application logs.
-The following checks should be performed:

-- Analyze source code for logging related code.
-- Check application data directory for log files.
-- Gather system messages and logs and analyze for any sensitive data.

-As a general recommendation to avoid potential sensitive application data leakage, logging statements should be removed from production releases unless deemed necessary to the application or explicitly identified as safe, e.g. as a result of a security audit.

 ### Static Analysis